Project: Enhancing Accountability and Performance Of Social Service Contracts in Uganda

-Sector/Issues: Education, Health, and Agriculture (Third Party Contracts Monitoring)
+Sector/Issues: Education, Health, and Agriculture (Third Party Contract Monitoring)

 Executing Agency: Africa Freedom of Information Centre (AFIC)

-More specifically, weak procurement systems have a negatively impact in critical sectors such as health, education, and agriculture.
-Medicines are often missing in health centers and staff absenteeism is prevalent in several regions.
+More specifically, weak procurement systems have negative impacts in critical sectors such as health, education, and agriculture.
+Medications are often missing from health centers, and staff absenteeism is prevalent in several regions.
 Investments in infrastructure geared towards education have been marred by corruption scandals.
-There is lack of accountability for funds used in the biggest agricultural program National Agricultural Advisory Services (NAADS) that was designed to boost the income of rural households.
+There is lack of accountability for funds used in the biggest agricultural program in the country, National Agricultural Advisory Services (NAADS), that was designed to boost the income of rural households.

-1. The government made its procurement portal compliant to Open Contracting Data Standards, after recommendations from the project’s Monitors.
+1. The government made its procurement portal compliant to Open Contracting Data Standards, as per recommendations from project Monitors.

-2. The national and district governments have accepted and implemented 13 recommendations from the Community Monitors to date.
+2. The national and district governments have accepted and implemented 13 recommendations from the Community Monitors.

 3. Detailed information about 33 contracts was made accessible to citizens by the Public Procurement and Disposal of Public Assets Authority.